-T Anticipated Accounting Precision's management has determined that Precision will be the accounting acquirer in the Treatment Merger based on the detailed analysis of the relevant GAAP guidance.
-Consequently, Precision (see page 93) will apply acquisition accounting to the assets acquired and liabilities assumed of Helomics upor , consummation of the Merger.
-Upon consummation of the Merger, the historical financia statements will reflect only the operations and financial condition of Precision. er Both Precision and Helomics are incorporated under the laws of the State of Delaware and Rights accordingly, the rights of the stockholders of each are currently, and will continue to be (see page 171) governed by the Delaware General Corporation Law ("DGCL").
-If the Merger is completed Helomics stockholders will become stockholders of Precision, and their rights will be governed by the DGCL, Precision's Amended and Restated Bylaws (the "Precision Bylaws") and Precision's Certificate of Incorporation (as amended to date, the "Precision Charter").
-The rights of Precision stockholders contained in the Precision Charter and the Precision Bylaws differ from the rights of Helomics stockholders under the Helomics Certificate of Incorporation (the "Helomics Charter") and bylaws (the "Helomics Bylaws"), as more fully described under the section titled "Comparison of Rights of Holders of Precision Capital Stock and Helomics Capital Stock" in this proxy statement/prospectus/information statement.
-Risk Factors (see page 46) Both Precision and Helomics are subject to various risks associated with their businesses and their industries.
-In addition, the Merger, including the possibility that the Merger may not be completed, poses a number of risks to each company and its respective stockholders, including the following risks: 1.
+Anticipated Accounting Treatment Precision's management has determined that Precision will be the accounting acquirer in the Merger based on the (see page []) detailed analysis of the relevant GAAP guidance.
+Consequently, Precision will apply acquisition accounting to the asse acquired and liabilities assumed of Helomics upon consummation of the Merger.
+Upon consummation of the Merger, the historical financial statements will reflect only the operations and financial condition of Precision.
+Both Precision and Helomics are incorporated under the laws of the State of Delaware and, accordingly, the rights of the (see page []) stockholders of each are currently, and will continue to be, governed by the Delaware General Corporation La ("DGCL").
+If the Merger is completed, Helomics stockholders will become stockholders of Precision, and their right will be governed by the DGCL, Precision's Amended and Restated Bylaws (the "Precision Bylaws") and Precision Certificate of Incorporation (as amended to date, the "Precision Charter").
+The rights of Precision stockholders contained in the Precision Charter and the Precision Bylaws differ from the rights of Helomics stockholders under the Helomic Certificate of Incorporation (the "Helomics Charter") and bylaws (the "Helomics Bylaws"), as more fully describe under the section titled "Comparison of Rights of Holders of Precision Capital Stock and Helomics Capital Stock" in th proxy statement/prospectus/information statement.
+Risk Factors Both Precision and Helomics are subject to various risks associated with their businesses and their industries.
+In addition (see page []) the Merger, including the possibility that the Merger may not be completed, poses a number of risks to each compan and its respective stockholders, including the following risks: 1.
 The Merger Consideration is not adjustable based on the market price of Precision common stock so the Merger Consideration at the closing of the Merger may have a greater or lesser value than at the time the Merger Agreement was signed.
-2. If the conditions to the Merger are not met, the Merger may not occur.
-3. The Merger may be completed even though material adverse changes may result from the announcement of the Merger, industry-wide changes and other causes.
+The special state of the state 2.
+If the conditions to the Merger are not met, the Merger may not occur.
+3. The Merger may be completed even though material adverse changes may result from the announcement of the Merger, industry-wide changes and other causes. the weiger, maustry-wide changes and other eauses.
 4. Precision stockholders may not realize a benefit from the Merger commensurate with the ownership dilution they will experience in connection with the Merger.
 5. During the pendency of the Merger, Helomics may not be able to enter into a business combination with another party at a favorable price because of restrictions in the Merger Agreement, which could adversely affect their respective businesses.
-6. Certain provisions of the Merger Agreement may discourage third parties from submitting competing proposals, including proposals that may be superior to the arrangements contemplated by the Merger Agreement.
-7. Because the lack of a public market for Helomics' capital stock makes it difficult to evaluate the fairness of the Merger, the stockholders of Helomics may receive consideration (a) in the Merger and/or (b) the Exchange Offer that is less than the fair market value of Helomics' capital stock and/or Precision may pay more than the fair market value of Helomics' capital stock.
+6. Certain provisions of the Merger Agreement may discourage third parties from submitting competing 6.
+Certain provisions of the Merger Agreement may discourage third parties from submitting competing proposals, including proposals that may be superior to the arrangements contemplated by the Merger Agreement.
+1-9-11-11-11 7.
+Because the lack of a public market for Helomics' capital stock makes it difficult to evaluate the fairness of the Merger, the stockholders of Helomics may receive consideration (a) in the Merger and/or (b) the Exchange Offer that is less than the fair market value of Helomics' capital stock and/or Precision may pay more than the fair market value of Helomics' capital stock.
 8. Each of Precision (before and after the Merger) and Helomics will incur substantial transaction-related costs relating to the Merger.